About the RHFAC Professional Training

 - Maintain your designation by following the Code of Ethics, maintaining your Accessibility Professional Network membership, meeting continuing education requirements, and completing any mandatory training.

 Interested in Group Bookings?
-To learn more about Group Bookings for your organization, please also email training@rickhansen.com.
+To learn more about Group Bookings for your organization, please email training@rickhansen.com.

 Meet RHFAC Professionals